-The Cargo Securement Standards Draft Regulation prescribes general standards which apply to all types of cargo, except for bulk cargo transported in sided vehicles.
+The Cargo Securement Standards Regulation prescribes general standards which apply to all types of cargo, except for bulk cargo transported in sided vehicles.
 In fact, the term "bulk" covers several classes of products (aggregates, liquids, gases, granular products, etc.) which are piled in for transport.
+However, the Regulation includes standards for covering bulk cargo (see page 12 of this bulletin).